Re-Dnor/Labyrinth/README.md

 ### Gameplay:

-In the beginning of game user reseive start point and roud scenario with arrow directions
+In the beginning of game user receive start point and route scenario with arrow directions.<br>
+To win the game user should choose correct finish point